Jaimecclin/blog/articles/python-interview-questions-1.md

 September 25, 2020

-## Movivation
+## Motivation

-Recently I had two interview with python related positions.
+Recently I had two interviews with python related positions.
 I believe it's worthy to record it.
 I can't remember everything in detail, so I just try to tell the story in my way.
 If you find something wrong, please let me know.
 Thanks!

 ## Questions